icon

 In 2016 he was presented with the Order of Sports Merit Cheongnyong [Blue Dragon] Medal by the Ministry of Culture, Sports and Tourism of the Republic of Korea. (sports.chosun.com, 14 Oct 2016)

-Milestones His bronze medal in individual sabre at the 2016 Olympic Games in Rio de Janeiro made him the first male Korean fencer to win an Olympic medal in individual sabre, and the first male Korean fencer to win more than one Olympic medal in any fencing discipline or event, having previously won gold in team sabre at the 2012 Games in London.
+Milestones His bronze medal in individual sabre at the 2016 Olympic Games in Rio de Janeiro made him the first male fencer representing the Republic of Korea to win an Olympic medal in individual sabre.
+He also became the first male Korean fencer to have won more than one Olympic medal in any fencing discipline or event, having previously won gold in team sabre at the 2012 Games in London.
 (SportsDeskOnline, 06 May 2021; imnews.imbc.com, 17 Aug 2016)

 Ambitions To compete at the 2024 Olympic Games in Paris. (wkorea.com, 21 Sep 2021)